-The "audit committee financial experts" designated by the Board are Col. Richard A. Cowell (Ret.) and Brian Turner, each an independent director.
+The "audit committee financial experts" designated by the Board are Col. Richard A. Cowell (Ret), Robert P. Carlile and Brian Turner, each an independent director.
 Col. Cowell holds a degree in accounting and has served for over fifteen years as Chair of our Audit Committee.
-During his twenty-five years of service in the United States Army, Col. Cowell oversaw and actively supervised various complex governmental projects that involved government accounting with a breadth and level of complexity comparable to accounting issues raised by our financial statements, including issues relating to estimates, accruals, and reserves.
-Since retiring from the Army, Col. Cowell served as a Principal at Booz Allen Hamilton, Inc., where he provided consulting services relating to significant government projects and grants which involve significant and complex accounting issues.
-Mr. Turner has eight years experience as a chief financial officer of three public companies and has thirteen years of experience in various roles at PricewaterhouseCoopers LLP, including Director, Corporate Finance.
+During his twenty five years of service in the United States Army, Col. Cowell oversaw and actively supervised various complex governmental projects that involved government accounting with a breadth and level of complexity comparable to accounting issues raised by our financial statements, including issues relating to estimates, accruals, and reserves.
+Since retiring from the Army, Col. Cowell served as a Principal at Booz Allen Hamilton, Inc. where he provided consulting services relating to significant and complex accounting issues.
+Mr. Carlile has thirty-nine years of experience in various roles in Public Accounting at KPMG and Arthur Andersen.
+Mr. Turner has eight years of experience as a chief financial officer of three public companies and has thirteen years of experience in various roles at PricewaterhouseCoopers LLP, including Director, Corporate Finance.
 Mr. Turner has been actively involved in and has supervised the preparation of financial statements that present a breadth and complexity of issues comparable to accounting issues raised by our financial statements.